dscho/xkcd/content/comics/2021-7-26-flawed-data.md

 Cueball: We realized all our data is flawed.

-[The three next panels all have a label in a frame going over the top of each panels frame.
+[The next three panels all have a label in a frame going over the top of each panel's frame.
 The poster can no longer be seen in the rest of the panels.]

 Label: Good